-The table shows the volume of shares for each order, the prices buyers are willing to pay and that sellers are willing to accept.
+The table in the previous example shows the volume of shares for each order, the prices buyers are willing to pay and the prices sellers are willing to accept.
 Note the orders in the order book are made up of limit orders.
 As well as the volumes and prices, the times that the orders are entered would also be recorded.

-The orders shown in the table are those that have not been matched - the highest price buyers are willing to pay (303p) is below the price that sellers are willing to accept (304p).
+The orders shown in the example table are those that have not been matched - the highest price buyers are willing to pay (303p) is below the price that sellers are willing to accept (304p).
 If an order is entered to buy 10,000 XYZ shares 'at best', (i.e. a market order) then this will be matched against the selling order at the top of the right-hand column with a price of 304p.